wpmetabox/docsv2/docs/tutorials/create-online-reservation-forms.md

 ![The result of the columns](https://i.imgur.com/6RDejuA.png)

-## Step 3: Create the reservation page
+## 3. Creating the reservation page

 ### Creating a template